 Homeowners have more flexibility in adopting a dog but still benefit from contacting their homeowners’ insurance policy.
 Some refuse to cover accidents resulting from canine contact, while others charge a higher monthly fee for coverage.

 Many municipalities now carry laws on the books restricting the sale and ownership of certain dangerous dog breeds.
 Those violating such ordinances face legal consequences such as fines.
 If a dog seriously injures or kills a human being, the creature faces near-certain euthanasia — unless conditions such as serving as a guide dog or a K9 or attacking an armed home intruder provoke it.
-Even if the pup behaves, their owners still may need to make certain property modifications to secure the animal or purchase special liability insurance.
+Even if the pup behaves, dog owners still may need to make certain property modifications to secure the animal or purchase special liability insurance.

 Puppy Love Comes at a Cost